mttschltz/kittythinks/content/business-and-productivity-book-notes.md

 There is no such thing as developing general skills.
 One doesn’t train one’s memory, one trains one’s memory to recall.

-Deliberate practise is the development of better mental representation.
-(Mental representation allows for the visualisation and planning of the process one must take to reach one’s goal, it in turn helps deliberate practise).
+Deliberate practice is the development of better mental representation.
+(Mental representation allows for the visualization and planning of the process one must take to reach one’s goal, it in turn helps deliberate practice).

 Better mental representation allows one to spot one’s own mistakes.

-Deliberate practise requires:
+Deliberate practice requires:

 (1) An already reasonably established field (e.g. ballet, chess)